aaronicsubstances/scalable-ipc/README.md

   * don't respond with an ack.
   * remove from incoming transfers, and add message id to processed transfers.
 Schedule for removal after time to wait.

-Upon reset pdu,
-  * if session has been reset before, validate that reset pdu time is later than last received one.
-  * change session id.
-  * notify all outgoing transfers

 ## Send Operation

-  * receive message to send, and a callback which will be notified of the outcome.
+  * receive message to send, destination endpoint, and a callback which will be notified of the outcome.
   * assign a random uuid as message id to outgoing transfer and return id to application.
   * create outgoing transfer handler.

 In outgoing transfer handler,
   * split message into pdus using MTU size.
+  * set message destination id from message source id of last received ack.
+If the very first time, use all zeros.
   * to handle retries, have a dedicated retry handler per pdu, and set receive ack timeout before starting each.
   * if ack is received, cancel retry handler.
-  * if ack timeout fires or an error_code is received, then it means outgoing transfer has failed.
-Cancel retry handler, and notify send operation callback.
+  * if ack timeout fires or an error_code is received, then it almost certainly means outgoing transfer has failed.
+Cancel retry handler, and notify send operation callback. remove from outgoing transfers.
+  * Except for transient error cases like invalid_dest_id, and even that for header ack case. in that case set message destination id to use subsequently.
+  * only if ack doesn't indicate error, should ack timeout be cancelled.
-  * else create next retry handler for next pdu.
+  * create next retry handler for next pdu.
   * if all pdus are done sending, remove from outgoing transfers, add message id to processed transfers, and schedule for removal after time to wait.
 Notify send operation callback.

 In retry handler, given a pdu, repeat the following until cancellation.